cainmagi/Dockerfiles/manual-session/backend.md

     | :----------------------------: |
     | ![step-1](./display/backend/step-1.png) |

-    We will see a container ID popped up, but we are still in the Putty session on the DGX machine.
+    We will see a container ID pop up, but we are still in the Putty session on the DGX machine.

-    In most cases, we assume that we do not need to saving anything with a container running with the backend mode.
-In that case, we can go the the final step, and kill the container directly if we do not need to use the container.
+    In most cases, we assume that we do not need to save anything with a container running in the backend mode.
+In that case, we can go to the final step and kill the container directly if we do not need to use the container.
 If we want to install new packages, we **should** (1) close the current backend container, (2) and start another interactive container for installing new applications.

     But in some cases, some guys may change their minds.
 Although they are using the backend mode, they want to save their changes.
 This guide is provided for fixing this situation.
 Let's go to the **Step 2**.